ShaneHarvey/Rietveld-Usability-Toolkit/README.md

 ### Installation

-To install, you can clone this repo and add it as a custom Chrome Extension by going to [chrome://extensions](chrome://extensions) in your browser (assuming you use Chrome) and clicking “Load unpacked extension…”, and then selecting the cloned repo's local directory.
+To install, you can clone this repo and add it as a custom Chrome Extension by going to [chrome://extensions](chrome://extensions) in your browser (assuming you use Chrome) and clicking `Load unpacked extension…`, and then selecting the cloned repo's local directory.
 Once it’s loaded, you can tweak the local repo as you wish if you want to customize any other settings.